Variable aggregation for nonlinear optimization problems: Test problems

 A moving bed (MB) reactor is a two-phase chemical reactor in which gas and solid material streams flow in counter-current directions, reacting as they come in contact with each other.
 The inlet flow rates of gas and solid streams may be adjusted to achieve desired product compositions or temperatures.
 As a test problem, we consider a moving bed reactor with methane and iron oxide inlet streams operating at steady state conditions.
 The methane reduces the iron oxide, producing carbon dioxide and water vapor via the reaction

 This reactor is modeled with nonlinear, one-dimensional differential-algebraic equations discretized along the length domain of the reactor, as described by Ostace et al. \cite{ostace2018} and Okoli et al. \cite{okoli2020} and implemented in the IDAES model library \cite{lee2021idaes}.
+The model consists of multilinear and rational nonlinearities along with terms with fractional powers.
 In this test problem, we penalize the deviation from a set-point of 95\% oxygen carrier conversion and an inlet solid flow rate of 591 kg/s.